jacksoncouse/Guide/README.md

 ### Catalogue

 - [ ] define subject classification system needs.
-Issue #1
+Issue #1 for @jacksoncouse and @wiki-d
 - [ ] identify solutions: HHURIDOCS, Amnesty internal, or otherwise
 - [ ] create subset of specification for application in web content creation system
 - [ ] write cheat-sheet for content creators